Skip to content

 Supervisors

-At least one supervisor has to be a tenured professor or a researcher (tenured professor or a researcher (Researcher with a fixed-term contract or AR) of the Faculty.
+Before submitting the thesis topic, students choose their first and second supervisor.
+At least one of the two supervisors has to be a tenured professor or a researcher (tenured professor or a researcher (RTDA, RTDB, RTT, AR, post doctoral appointmen) of the Faculty.

 The first supervisor can be: